IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Current treatments address the

 PTSD is not only a disorder of memory and fear — it is a systemic inflammatory condition.
-And it carries a $232B annual economic burden in lost productivity and healthcare.
+The same inflammatory dysregulation that perpetuates PTSD also drives autoimmune disease.
+Together they affect 28+ million Americans and carry a combined economic burden exceeding $350B annually.

 Emerging evidence shows that PTSD is associated with chronically elevated levels of pro-inflammatory cytokines — including IL-6, TNF-α, and CRP — that persist long after the traumatic event.
 These biomarkers disrupt hippocampal neurogenesis, impair BDNF signaling, and perpetuate the hyperarousal and avoidance symptoms that define the disorder.